ZeroDoctor/webtoons/README.md

 * handle errors gracefully
 * cancel download gracefully
 * add subscription to urls
+* add bookmark support (should work with subscriptions)
 * allow user to format titles as they come

 ## GOALS